ravigrauniyar/next_todo/README.md

 This project utilizes Tailwind CSS for styling.
 The configuration file can be found at `tailwind.config.js`.
 It includes custom classes and base styles for consistent UI design.

-### Database Migration

-Database migration is managed using the Drizzle framework with PostgreSQL as the database driver.
-The migration configuration file can be found at `drizzle.config.js`.
-Ensure the specified database schema file exists and the `DB_CONNECTION_URL` environment variable is set with the database connection URL.

 ### Components and Hooks

 The project includes various React components and custom hooks for building UI elements and handling application logic.
 Components such as TodoList, TodoItem, Form, and Modal are documented with their props and usage instructions.

 ### Providers

-Providers such as TodoProvider, RouterProvider, and FlagStatesProvider manage application state and context.
+Providers such as DbContextProvider, TodoProvider, RouterProvider, and FlagStatesProvider manage application state and context.
 They are used to share data and functions across components.

 ### Custom CSS